Miss Arizona's Outstanding Teen

 The Miss Arizona's Teen competition is the pageant that selects the representative for the U.S. state of Arizona in the Miss America's Teen pageant.

-Saray Ringenbach of Maricopa was crowned Miss Arizona's Outstanding Teen on June 25, 2022 at the Madison Center of the Arts in Phoenix, Arizona.
-She competed for the title of Miss America's Outstanding Teen 2023 at the Hyatt Regency Dallas in Dallas, Texas on August 12, 2022 where she placed in the Top 11.
+Alexis Miranda of Buckeye was crowned Miss Arizona's Outstanding Teen on June 25, 2023, at the Madison Center of the Arts in Phoenix, Arizona.
+She competed for the title of Miss America's Teen 2024 at the Dr. Phillips Center for the Performing Arts in Orlando, Florida in January 2024.

-In January of 2023, the official name of the pageant was changed from Miss Arizona’s Outstanding Teen, to Miss Arizona’s Teen, in accordance with the national pageant.
+In January 2023, the official name of the pageant was changed from Miss Arizona's Outstanding Teen, to Miss Arizona's Teen, in accordance with the national pageant.

 Results summary

 The year in parentheses indicates the year of the Miss America's Teen competition the award/placement was garnered.